Post Personal Payments and Write Off Charges

 • Families Can Pay Their Own Bill in the Patient Portal: If your practice uses the service, your families can review their balance and pay their bill in the patient portal.

-Both the Payments tool in PCC EHR and the pam program make it fast and easy to post personal checks, money orders, credit card payments, and cash and link the money to outstanding personal balances.
-Payments from insurance companies are posted using the Post Insurance Payments (pip) program.
+The Payments tool in PCC EHR makes it fast and easy to post personal checks, money orders, credit card payments, and cash and link the money to outstanding personal balances.
+In addition to posting payments, you can use the Payments tool to write off bad debt, reverse payments, and post other adjustments.
+Payments from insurance companies are posted using the Insurance Payments tool.

 Post a Personal Payment in PCC EHR